 Preprocessing the data

-2. Round the high and low to ticks (1% of the price to 1 significant digit)
+highandlowto ticks (1% of the price to 1 significant digit) - Add a column for the

 Preparing the dataset